Scaling behavior and giant field-enhancement of the thermal conductivity in the honeycomb antiferromagnet BaCo2(AsO4)2: Comparison with other magnetic insulators

-{\bf Acknowledgement} We have benefited from discussions with Tong Gao and Peter Armitage.
-The thermal transport experiments were supported by the US Department of Energy (Basic Energy Sciences) under contract DE-SC0017863 to N.P.O.
+{\bf Acknowledgement} The thermal transport experiments were supported by the US Department of Energy (Basic Energy Sciences) under contract DE-SC0017863 to N.P.O.
 An award from the U.S. National Science Foundation (DMR 2011750) supported the materials growth (R.J.C.) and acquisition of cryogenic equipment (N.P.O.).
 N.P.O. acknowledges support from the Gordon and Betty Moore Foundation EPiQS initiative (grant GBMF9466).

 {\bf Author contributions}\\ J.H., P.C. and N.P.O. conceptualized the experiment.
 J.H. performed all measurements with initial guidance from P.C.
-The data were analyzed by J.H. and N.P.O.
+Data in an earlier experiment by T.G. provided substantial insights.
+The present data were analyzed by J.H. and N.P.O.
 The crystals were grown and characterized by R.Z. and R.J.C.
 The manuscript was written by J.H. and N.P.O. with input from all authors.

 {\bf Competing financial interests}\\ The authors declare no competing financial interests.

 {\bf Additional Information}\\ Supplementary Materials is available in the online version of the paper.

 {\bf Correspondence and requests for materials} should be addressed to J.H. (jiayih@princeton.edu) or N.P.O. (npo@princeton.edu).